openbank/openbank/v1/entitlement/all.md

 * Base Path ``

-## Add an entitlement request for current user
+## Add an entitlement request for current user {#method-post-addentitlementrequestforcurrentuser}

 Add an entitlement request for current user